Mere Samisoni

-Adi Mere Tuisalalo Samisoni (born 28 July 1938) is a Fijian businesswoman and politician, from Lomaloma village on the island of Vanua Balavu in Fiji's Lau archipelago.
-Samisoni is current Member of Parliament for the Opposition Party SODELPA.
-She holds a Doctorate and master's degree in Business Administration and owns Hot Bread Kitchen and resides in Suva Fiji's Capital.
-She has served as Mayor of Lami and as a member of the now-defunct House of Representatives.
+Adi Mere Tuisalalo Samisoni (28 July 1938 – 11 August 2023) was a Fijian businesswoman and politician, from Lomaloma village on the island of Vanua Balavu in Fiji's Lau archipelago.
+Samisoni was formerly a member of Parliament for the opposition party SODELPA.
+She served as mayor of Lami and as a member of the now-defunct House of Representatives.

 Politics

-In March 2018, Samisoni was sworn-in as the newest Opposition Member of Parliament under the Social Democratic Liberal Party (SODELPA) succeeding the late Ratu Sela Nanovo MP who died due to an illness.
-During the 2014 Elections, Samisoni polled 1855 votes.
+In March 2018, Samisoni was sworn in as the newest opposition member of Parliament under the Social Democratic Liberal Party (SODELPA), succeeding the late Ratu Sela Nanovo.
+During the 2014 elections, Samisoni polled 1855 votes.
 Samisoni won the Lami Open Constituency for the ruling Soqosoqo Duavata ni Lewenivanua Party (SDL) at the parliamentary election held on 6–13 May 2006.
-It was her third attempt to win the seat: her previous campaigns in 1999 and 2001 (for the SVT Party) had been unsuccessful.
+It was her third attempt to win the seat; her previous campaigns in 1999 and 2001 for the SVT Party had been unsuccessful.

-Personal life

-Samisoni is the second youngest daughter of Ratu Keni Naulumatua, who held the title of Turaga na Rasau, and his first wife, Mere Tuisalalo Fonolahi.
-She is well known for establishing a successful chain of bakeries throughout Fiji, and was married to the late Jimione Isimeli Samisoni of Rotuma, a doctor, lecturer and former Dean of the Fiji School of Medicine who had a great influence in the medical fraternity in Fiji and the Pacific.
-Together they had four children; John, Selina, Vanessa and Phillip.